Changing Lives, Not Just the Numbers on the Scoreboard

 Weather has not been a good friend to Falcon baseball, but that issue should be quickly neutralized under the first phase of the “Knock it out of the Park” effort, which is expected to include the installation of artificial turf, the state-of-the-art artificial surface that covers the playing field at Doyt Perry Stadium.
 The move would allow the Falcons to play, despite adverse conditions, and begin a transition of monumental proportion for the program.

-The notion of providing financial support to the baseball program and upgrading its home got a great start before the current campaign began, thanks to the generosity of Hall of Fame baseball player Gary Haas ‘74, whose recent $1 million gift, with his wife Debbie, is the largest ever by a former student-athlete.
+The notion of providing financial support to the baseball program and upgrading its home got a great start before the current campaign began, thanks to the generosity of Hall of Fame baseball player Gary Haas ‘74, whose recent $1 million commitment, with his wife Debbie, is the largest ever by a former student-athlete.

 “I’m hoping this gift sets a standard for future student-athletes to give back,” said Haas, who was part of Bowling Green’s 1972 Mid-American Conference Championship and NCAA Regional team.
 “I wanted to give this gift to help the baseball program, but I want all student-athletes to remember their time at BGSU and give back once they are successful in their careers.”